 Following her undergraduate degree, Annie completed her MRes and PhD at the University of Cambridge.
 Her PhD focused on understanding the regulation of the hypoxic response pathway and identified novel links between hypoxia-inducible transcription factors, iron homeostasis and the vacuolar H+ ATPase.
 During her time as a PhD student, Annie chaired a conference aimed at discussing innovative biomedical research and the interdisciplinary approaches that are essential to address the global health challenges of the 21st century.

 Annie joined J A Kemp as a trainee patent attorney in 2018 and works in the firm’s London office.
-Annie is a student member of CIPA.
+She obtained the Certificate in Intellectual Property Law at Queen Mary, University of London in 2020, with distinctions in all modules.

 University College London, Honours Degree in Biochemistry; University of Cambridge, Masters Degree in Medical Science; University of Cambridge, PhD in Medical Science